- Program Code:3735

 American Society for Quality (ASQ)

-The Mechanical Engineering Technology – Design (Fast Track) program has met the national technology accreditation requirements established by the Canadian Council of Technicians and Technologists (CCTT) and, as such, has received national accreditation status by the Canadian Technology Accreditation Board (CTAB).
+The Mechanical program has met the national educational standards of Canada’s engineering technology and applied science profession, as such, has received national program accreditation by Technology Accreditation Canada (TAC).

 Note: Meeting the minimum co-op program requirements does not guarantee admission into the co-op program.